 That’s very nice!
 And how did you know how to fix the calibration problems?

-That’s the amazing thing about the RepRap, all the required information are available online and there’s a huge community of people who are making designs, printing them, sharing their expertise and knowledge.
+That’s the amazing thing about the RepRap, all the required information is available online, and there’s a huge community of people who are making designs, printing them, sharing their expertise and knowledge.

 You also printed some dollars.
 What’s the story behind them?